Arizona voter registration guide

 To register in Arizona you must:

-- be 18 years old on or before the next general election;
+- be 18 years old by the General Election

 - not currently be declared an incapacitated person by a court of law.

-You can register to vote online if you have an Arizona driver's license or state ID card.
-If not, you can still register to vote by mail or in person.
+You can register to vote online if you have an Arizona driver license, driver permit, or an Arizona state ID card issued by the Motor Vehicle Division.

 - Download and fill out the National Voter Registration Form.